santa112358/detectable_text_field/README.md

 The widgets and methods in this package is expected to be used with RegExp.
 The function `detectionRegExp()` returns sample regExp depending om the boolean arguments: `hashtag`, `atSign`, and `url`.
 They are all `true` by default.
 If you do **NOT** want to detect atSign, you need to set the argument like this: `detectionRegExp(atSign:false)`.
 It is same for other arguments.

-If you see the [API reference], you will see the function just returns the sample regular expressions below.
+If you see the [API reference](https://pub.dev/documentation/detectable_text_field/latest/detector_sample_regular_expressions/detectionRegExp.html), you will see the function just returns the sample regular expressions below.
 You can use these regExp directly if you want.

 | sample regExp | hashtag | atSign | url |
 | --- | --- | --- | ---- |